mzattera/predictive-powers/docs/index.md

 	static Random RND = new Random();

 	// This is a tool that will be accessible to the agent
-	// Notice it must be public.
-	public static class GetCurrentWeatherTool extends AbstractTool {
+	// Notice it must be declared public for the annotations to be accessible. public static class GetCurrentWeatherTool extends AbstractTool {

-		// This is a schema describing the function parameters private static class GetCurrentWeatherParameters {
+		@JsonSchemaDescription("This is a class describing parameters for GetCurrentWeatherTool") public static class Parameters {

 			private enum TemperatureUnits {
 				CELSIUS, FARENHEIT